fjantunen/sev1/index.md

 > 💡 **Tip:** If your runbook isn't readable in five seconds during a fire, it's too long.

-🔎 Pattern-Based Diagnostics & Rule Recognition
+#### 🔎 Pattern-Based Diagnostics & Rule Recognition

-Incidents often echo, not repeat exactly, but rhyme.
-The faster you spot the rhyme, the faster you identify.
+Incidents rarely repeat exactly, but they often rhyme.
+The faster you spot the rhyme, the faster you move from panic to progress.

 We're not always debugging from scratch.
-We're matching familiar signatures, the feel, the flow, and the shape of failure.
+Good responders match signatures—the feel, the flow, the shape of failure.

 🧬 Pattern Recognition: Not New, Just Human

-Good responders don't stare at a dashboard hoping for divine insight.
-They look for the familiar.
+Dashboards don't hand you answers.
+Skilled responders ask:

-'Have I seen something like this before?'
+'Have I seen this before?'

 'Does this spike feel like last Thursday?'

-'That memory cliff wasn't that what broke Redis?'
+'That cliff, wasn't that what killed Redis last time?'

-Pattern fluency is what separates panic from progress.
+Pattern fluency is the difference between staring blankly and moving with purpose.

 📉 Recognizing Graph Signatures

-You don't need full context to know something's off.
-Sometimes the shape tells the story:
+Shapes tell stories:

-📈 Stair-step CPU rise → memory leak or runaway queue
+📈 Stair-step CPU rise → memory leak, runaway queue

-📉 Cliff-drop in traffic → deploy gone wrong, DNS/cache bust
+📉 Cliff-drop in traffic → bad deploy, DNS/cache bust

 🌊 Oscillating spikes → autoscaler thrash, feedback loop